DataFire/Integrations/integrations/generated/google_bigquery/README.md

 ### QueryTimelineSample
 * QueryTimelineSample `object`
-  * activeInputs `integer`: Total number of active workers.
+  * activeUnits `string`: Total number of units currently being processed by workers.
 This does not correspond directly to slot usage.
 This is the largest value observed since the last sample.
-  * completedInputs `integer`: Total parallel units of work completed by this query.
+  * completedUnits `string`: Total parallel units of work completed by this query.
   * elapsedMs `string`: Milliseconds elapsed since the start of query execution.
-  * pendingInputs `string`: Total parallel units of work remaining for the active stages.
+  * pendingUnits `string`: Total parallel units of work remaining for the active stages.
   * totalSlotMs `string`: Cumulative slot-ms consumed by the query.

 ### Streamingbuffer